Rashidali23/Internal-transfers-System/README.md

    cd Internal-transfers-System

  2. **Run the application:**
+   NOTE:Ensure PostgreSQL is running and the conf.env file is correctly configured.
     go run main.go
-  NOTE: Make sure PostgreSQL is running and accessible

 ##  Testing Instructions